UPDATED JANUARY 2023.

 Who are the Academy360 clinicians?

 Clinician is a general term for a mental health professional.
-At Academy360 Upper School we are fortunate to have three clinicians:
+At Academy360 Upper School we are fortunate to have two clinicians (as of January 2023):

 Academy360 Lower School has one clinician:

 - Beth Mahaney, MA, Cert., a certified school psychologist.

 What degrees do Academy360 clinicians hold?

 - School counselors have a minimum of a master’s degree in school counseling (MA or M.Ed.).
 They are trained to address students’ academic, career and social/emotional development through the planning and implementation of a comprehensive school counseling program.
 School counselors support a safe learning environment and work to safeguard the human rights of all members of the school community.

 - School social workers hold a minimum of Master’s degree (MSW) in social work and are certified as school social workers by the state.
 They provide services related to a student’s social, emotional and life adjustment to school and/or society.
 School social workers are the link between the home, school, and community.
 They promote and support students’ academic and social success.